The Library provides a wealth of information and support for current students and community members.

 Welcome Week ushers you into the community.
-After our faculty, staff and students help you move into your new residence hall, you'll meet classmates playing Capture the Flag and watching outdoor movies on our inflatable screen, learn about our clubs, athletics and service opportunities at Club Fest, and receive a standing ovation as faculty and staff "clap you in."
+After our faculty, staff and students help you move into your new residence hall, you'll meet classmates during a Color Run, learn about our clubs, athletics and service opportunities at Club Fest, and receive a standing ovation as faculty and staff "clap you in."
 (One of our many Ambrose traditions.)

 New Student Seminar, an extended orientation course, will teach you effective time management, note-taking and test taking skills, and inform you about campus resources and academic policies.

 The Student Success Center helps students achieve their potential by offering academic and tutorial support to all St. Ambrose students in a low-pressure setting and at no cost.

 The Student Disability Services office provides qualified students with disabilities services or reasonable accommodations to reduce the effects a disability may have on their performance in a traditional academic setting.

 The Office of Student Retention offers great individualized support for students – commuters included!

 The Counseling Center gives one-on-one support, confidential counseling, mental health screenings, and more.